 Suboxone is a prescription medication dispensed through opioid treatment programs (OTPs) to manage opioid dependence in combination with counseling and therapeutic measures as part of a comprehensive opioid addiction treatment program.
-Containing four parts buprenorphine and one part naloxone, Suboxone is prescribed as a sublingual film strip that is dissolved in the mouth.
+Containing four parts of buprenorphine and one part naloxone, Suboxone is prescribed as a sublingual film strip that is dissolved in the mouth.

-The U.S. Drug Enforcement Administration (DEA) reports that buprenorphine products, which includes Suboxone, can be prescribed by specially qualified medical healthcare professionals in an office setting per the Drug Abuse Treatment Act (DATA) of 2000.
+The U.S. Drug Enforcement Administration (DEA) reports that buprenorphine products, which include Suboxone, can be prescribed by specially qualified medical healthcare professionals in an office setting per the Drug Abuse Treatment Act (DATA) of 2000.
 Buprenorphine is a partial opioid agonist, which means that it does work on the same parts of the brain as other opioids but not to the same extent.
 This means it is less likely to produce a euphoric high than other opioids.

 Buprenorphine also has what is called a “ceiling effect,” meaning that after a certain amount is ingested, it no longer activates opioid receptors.
 Naloxone actually works to kick opioids from opioid receptors in the brain, acting as an opioid antagonist.
 The naloxone in Suboxone typically remains dormant unless other full opioid agonists are introduced or if the Suboxone itself is abused via injection.
 If abused, the naloxone part of Suboxone will activate and can cause uncomfortable and challenging withdrawal symptoms.

 Both the naloxone component and partial opioid agonist action of buprenorphine act as deterrents to abuse Suboxone.
-The DEA publishes that there were more than 9 million buprenorphine prescriptions dispensed in 2012 in the United States.
+The DEApublishes that there were more than 9 million buprenorphine prescriptions dispensed in 2012 in the United States.

 Methadone is also a medication that is approved by the U.S. Food and Drug Administration (FDA) to treat opioid dependence, and the prescribing information also reports that it can be used to treat pain as an analgesic.
-The pain-relieving component of methadone wears off much more quickly than the central nervous system depressant effects; therefore, it is not generally a first-line treatment for pain management.
+The pain-relieving component of methadone wears off much more quickly than the central nervous system depressant effects; therefore, it is not generally the first-line treatment for pain management.
 Instead, methadone is commonly prescribed through federally regulated clinics as part of a medication-assisted treatment (MAT) program for opioid addiction.